Alaska lawmakers struggle with dividend debate

 House Speaker Louise Stutes, a Kodiak Republican, told reporters last week that if a bill were to pass the Senate and be sent to the House, “we will address it to our best ability” in the time remaining in session.

 Dividends traditionally have been paid using earnings from the oil wealth fund, the Alaska Permanent Fund.
 For years, the dividend was calculated using a formula based on an average of fund income.
 But in 2016, amid deficits, then-Gov. Bill Walker vetoed a portion of the amount available for checks.
-The next year, the Alaska Supreme Court ruled that absent a constitutional amendment, dividends must compete for funds like other state programs.
+The next year, the Alaska Supreme Court ruled that absent a constitutional amendment, dividends must compete for annual funding like other state programs.

 Lawmakers have been setting the amounts, which ranged from a low of $992 to a high of $1,606 between the years of 2017 and 2021.